codecrafters-io/languages/starter_templates/sqlite/README.md

 Time to move on to the next stage!

-# Running Your Program Locally
+# Setup for stages 2 & beyond

 1. Ensure you have `{{ required_executable }}` installed locally
 1. Run `./your_sqlite3.sh` to run your program, which is implemented in